 Insert the Pipe Cleaners

 Join pipe cleaners to make them the length of your fabric tube, by overlapping them and twisting them together.
 Turn the ends over and clamp them tightly to prevent the wire ends from poking anyone.
 Insert the pipe cleaners into the tube.
 Wrap the tube around a pencil or dowel, to create a spring.

 Turn in the unfinished edge of the fabric, and attach it to your costume by hand or machine.

 Bird Feather Costume Tail

-Fluff the feathers to your liking and attach to your costume.
+Fluff the feathers to your liking, and attach the tail to your costume.